-That there be no change to the draft 2018-2028 Long Term Plan.
+That Council notes the submission and that there be no change to the draft 2018-2028 Long Term Plan.

 Community Development - Community Halls

 Two Submissions were received requesting funding for maintenance and improvements at the Ruatangata Hall.

 The majority of community halls in the District are not Council owned; those that fall outside Council ownership can apply to other funders for support.